tukaani-project/xz-java/README.md

   * If you are using OpenJDK version older than 9:

-    Comment the `sourcever9` line in the file `build.properties`.
-    When it is commented, `module-info.java` and other files requiring Java 9 won't be built. `xz.jar` won't be a modular JAR.
+    To build with OpenJDK 8, use `-Djava8only=true` on the `ant` command line.
+Then the files requiring Java >= 9 won't be built, and `xz.jar` won't be a modular JAR.

   * If you are using OpenJDK version older than 8: